rmetzler/NoSQL-for-Dependable-Systems/README.md

 it only guaranties weak or eventual consistency.

-A RDBMS is typically configured with {N = 2, W = 2, R = 1} while {N = 3, W = 2, R = 2} is a commonly used configuration for fault tolerant systems.
+A RDBMS is typically configured with {N = 2, W = 2, R = 1} while {N = 3, W = 2, R = 2} is a common configuration for fault tolerant systems.

 It is possible to deduce different attributes from these configuration properties.
 Consistency ofer all Nodes is reached if W = N .

-Read optimized systems will use R = 1 while write optimized systems use W = 1 .
+Read optimized systems will use R = 1, while write optimized systems use W = 1 .

 Cassandra is able to run in application speciﬁc N / W / R conﬁguration.
 This helps Cassandra to recover from transient and permanent failures.